cloudhumans/backend-take-home/README.md

 For this assignment, you will create a simple version of that application by coding an API endpoint that receives a JSON payload with the Pro application and returns a JSON response with the selected project – you don’t have to worry about the frontend of the application.

 ## The input
-First, the would-be frontend of this application asks the Pro for her personal information**.
-Then, it lets her add her **house** and **vehicle**.
-Finally, it asks her to answer 3 binary **risk questions**.
-The result produces a JSON payload, posted to the application’s API endpoint, like this example:
+The would-be frontend of this application would ask the Pros for their personal information and then it would send to your API a payload following this contract:

 ```JSON
 {